MarkNuar/Project_SE2/RASD/3Rasd.md

 # 3. Specific Requirements
 ## 3.1.
 External Interface Requirements
 ### 3.1.1.
 User Interfaces
+//mokup here
 ### 3.1.2.
 Hardware Interfaces
+The system has no hardware interface.
 ### 3.1.3.
 Software Interfaces
+The system does not
 ### 3.1.4.
 Communication Interfaces
 ## 3.2.
 Functional Requirements
 ### 3.2.1.
 Scenarios